 No formal education credential is required to become a model.
 Specific requirements depend on the client, with different jobs requiring different physical characteristics.
-However, most models must be within certain ranges for height, weight, and clothing size to meet the needs of fashion designers, photographers, and advertisers.
+However, most models must be within certain ranges for height, weight, and clothing size.

 There are no formal educational credentials required to become a model.
 Most modeling agencies allow applicants to email photos directly to the agency.
-The agency will then contact and interview prospective models who are well liked.
-Many agencies also have “open calls,” whereby aspiring models can walk into an agency during a specified time and meet directly with agents and clients.
+The agency will then contact and interview prospective models who show potential.
+Many agencies also have "open calls," whereby aspiring models can walk into an agency during a specified time and meet directly with agents and clients.

 Models advance by working more regularly and being selected for assignments that offer higher pay.
 They may appear in magazines, print advertising campaigns, commercials, or runway shows that have higher profiles and provide more widespread exposure.

 Because advancement depends on a model's previous work, maintaining a good portfolio of high-quality, up-to-date photographs is important in getting assignments.
 In addition, actively participating in social media and building a large number of followers increases exposure.

 A model's selection of an agency is also important for advancement: the better the reputation and skill of the agency, the more assignments a model is likely to get.